ictsolved/ictsolved.github.io/_posts/blog/2017-04-02-remap-key-in-windows.markdown

 ---
 layout: post
 title: "How to remap or swap keyboard keys in Windows 7, 8.1 & 10?"
+description: Windows offers a method to tweak the keyboard keys functionality through use of registry.
+There are also several graphical tools to perform this operation.
+You can follow these steps to remap your keyboard in Windows.
 date: 2017-04-02 09:18:42
 author: sarad
 categories: